“One Hundred Days” by Andrea Eberly

 “Heart-Scalded” by Daphne Kalotay

 Daphne Kalotay’s sensitive depiction of a terminally ill woman bravely attending a party where she knows she’ll run into her ex is not your usual Halloween-party story, but within this narrative of emotional pain and acceptance, we find intimations of magic–and mortality.
 “Heart-Scalded” first appeared in our summer 2021 issue (44:2).
+You can read our interview with Daphne here.

 by Daphne Kalotay